OZI-Project/docs/api/spec.rst

       .. versionadded:: 0.1

-      Options for OZI and utility commandline arguments.
+      Use :term:`meson options` for OZI and :term:`utility application` commandline arguments.

       .. only:: latex